GG Whistles

 An alto Bb mouthpiece, Delrin.

-The central note of the whistle (e.g. the second D on whistles in the key of D) is tuned approx. 10 cents sharp.
+The central note of the whistle (e.g. the second D on whistles in the key of D) is tuned a few cents sharp.
 This ensures overall good tuning of the whistle, since higher notes tend to be slightly flat.
 I regularly play my whistles at sessions, and they sound fine along with other instruments.

 I made a few sound clips for you to hear.
 They're available at the Sounds page.